05 Jun How to build a better workplace for your people – with insights from IWFM

 But for those that do want to return and adopt a more hybrid working approach, there are a few things you can plan to make sure your organisation provides the right environment.

 What do your people want from a hybrid office?

 Some of the most valuable insights gained by the IWFM are key statistics about what workers expect as the business world transitions to hybrid working.
 Here’s what they found out:

 - 73% expect flexible working options

 - 55% hope for increased cleaning provisions

 - 49% would appreciate open and regular communications on hybrid working plans

 - 39% envisage adjusted desk organisation to maintain social distancing

 Take these insights and make them part of your better workspace and hybrid working strategy.

 A professional’s view

 “Creating a workplace that feels safe and productive is vital to our success.
 Listening to our people’s concerns and needs was essential.
 We have implemented a considered approach based on insight and understanding by gathering qualitative and quantitative insights through employee surveys and feedback.
 Our people are our most valuable assets.”

 Dale Woodcock, Executive Director – EMEA at Woodalls Design

-How can your Facilities Manager prepare your office for hybrid working?
+How can your Facilities Manager prepare your office for a hybrid model??

 No matter your strategy, your Facilities Manager will play a key role in ensuring your office workspace isn’t just suitable but also empowering for your people.
 Here are three fundamental principles they should follow to ensure your teams remain happy, protected and productive during hybrid working: